-Set within a protected nature reserve where the Sado River meets the Atlantic ocean, the area has an abundant bird life with hundreds of storks building their nests in almost every chimney and electric post possible; but mosquitoes also exist, although we think this is a small price to pay for all the charm.
+Set within a protected nature reserve where the Sado River meets the Atlantic ocean, the region has an abundant bird life with hundreds of storks building their nests in almost every chimney and electric post possible; but mosquitoes also exist, although we think this is a small price to pay for all the charm.

-Comporta’s neighbour the Alentejo, has an outstandingly beautiful 160 km long coastline and massive prairie landscapes somewhat reminiscent of the African plains and no less beautiful.
-The countryside is ideally suited to nature walks or bird watching – in the spring wildflowers abound and in the summer the golden sunsets are stunning.
-The province is dotted with sleepy whitewashed villages and castle towns, rich in history and ancient traditions, as well as boasting two UNESCO World Heritage Sites (Évora and Elvas).
-Its people are serene and hospitable.
+At least 100 kms of the Alentejo coastline form part of the Costa Vicentina natural park.
+Washed clean by Atlantic tides the beaches are wild and rugged, perfect for surfing and full day family picnics.
+Inland the countryside is ideally suited to nature walks, horse riding and bird watching, with bursts of wildflowers in the spring and golden-red sunsets in the summer.
+The province is also dotted with sleepy whitewashed villages and castle towns, rich in history and ancient traditions, as well as boasting two UNESCO World Heritage Sites (Évora and Elvas).

 Both Comporta and the Alentejo regions have an excellent choice of wines for you to try during your stay as well as a range of local arts and crafts, to take back home as gifts!